An Event within the Event

 Prior to bringing this activity back to life, please refer to the schedule below as a model.

-Beginning at 7:00 PM on Friday of the Labor Day weekend, Confederate and Federal forces will move out from their respective camps.
+Beginning at 6:30 PM on Friday, May 19, 2017, Confederate and Federal forces will move out from their respective camps.
 They will be issued rations, receive short instructions and then begin their respective marches across the countryside.

 Neither force will know everything about the other so there is a healthy dose of the unknown and the spontaneous in this activity.